odrodrig/istio101/docs/exercise-2/README.md

     - Accept all of the defaults and click on the blue `Create` button at the bottom of the page.

 1. Next, select the `Istio Service Mesh Member Roll` tab and click on the blue `Create ServiceMeshMemberRoll` button.
+This member roll will tell the Istio control plane which projects to monitor.

     ![smmr button](../README_images/smmrButton.png)